jaredm3/Branching/README.md

 ## Basic Branching
 * 'git branch branchName' - Create local branch named 'branchName'
 * 'git checkout branchName' - Move to branch named 'branchName'
+* 'git branch' - Display local branches and which you are on